CSUF Has Vanpools From These Areas:

 How Vanpooling Works:

-- The average vanpool in California that uses HOV lanes cuts travels time by
+- The average vanpool in California that uses HOV lanes saves 1 minute per mile.

 - Reduce stress and fatigue by sharing the drive or not driving at all.

 - OCTA provides a $400 per month susidy for each vanpool.

 - Gas cost is shared among 5-6 vanpoolers.